-My name is Temi and I started 'Amaris and Chaya Handmade Dolls' because of my little girl Amaris.
+My name is Temi, and I am the founder and creator behind 'Amaris and Chaya'.
+A small business I began, because of my daughter, Amaris.

-I want my little girl and so so many others out there to have a heirloom doll that represents her as she grows and plays imaginatively.
-All children should play with black dolls for the purpose of encouraging diversity.
-It is easy to get one’s hands-on white dolls...that is just taken for granted.
-But brown dolls, black dolls, and ethnic dolls are often left upon the shelf, untouched and ignored.
-This is tragic.
+I want my little girl and so many others out there to have a soft doll that represents them and how they look.
+It is easy to get one’s hands-on white dolls, and that fact is just taken for granted.

-My mission is to get those black and brown and diverse dolls in the hands of our children and help them explore their imaginations and create stories that include dolls of all colours, so that they know that everyone counts, no matter the shade of their skin.⠀⠀⠀⠀⠀⠀⠀⠀⠀
+My mission is to get black, brown, and diverse dolls in the hands of our children and help them explore their imaginations and create stories that include dolls of all colours, so that they know that everyone counts, no matter the shade of their skin.⠀⠀⠀⠀⠀⠀⠀⠀⠀

-I hope that to everyone black, brown or white, that have children, will recognize that simply having and playing with a beloved black doll along with their other dolls, can help a child delight in the celebration of others who are also black in real life.
+I hope that everyone black, brown or white, that have children, will recognize that your child having and playing with a beloved black doll along with their other dolls, can help them delight in the celebration of others who are also black in real life.